minprog/pyprog/quality/comments/index.md

     #compute one student's average
     average = sum / QUIZZES + 0.5

-Or this:
+And generally don't do this:

     # Compute one student's average.
     average = sum / QUIZZES + 0.5

-And as a general rule, you should **not** place comments on the same line as actual code:
+And as a general rule, you should **never** place comments on the same line as actual code:

     average = sum / QUIZZES + 0.5  # compute one student's average